ansible/awx-operator/README.md

 There are a few moving parts to this project:

-  1. The Docker image which powers Tower Operator.
+  1. The Docker image which powers AWX Operator.
-  2. The `tower-operator.yaml` Kubernetes manifest file which initially deploys the Operator into a cluster.
+  2. The `awx-operator.yaml` Kubernetes manifest file which initially deploys the Operator into a cluster.

 Each of these must be appropriately built in preparation for a new tag: